osamazeeshan/osamazeeshan.github.io/_pages/about.md

 👀 <strong>Hello there!
 Thank you for visiting my page.</strong>

 I’m a <em>Developer, Consultant, ML Researcher, and 📚 Doctorate Student. </em> with 9+ years of experience working in the industry and research institute.
 My research interest focused on developing real-time, robust applications by blending computer vision and deep learning techniques.
-Specifically, I worked on the imagery data by extracting, localizing, and recognizing patterns/objects/content from the videos’.
+Mainly by extracting, localizing, and recognizing patterns in the imagery data.

 🌱 Currently, I am pursing Ph.D. on <em>Adaptation of Deep Learning Models for Video-Based Expression Recognition</em> under the supervision of Prof. Eric Granger and Prof. Marco Pedersoli.